-Do you intend to go abroad before you receive your new residence permit, you might need to apply for an extra return visa (€ 153) to enter the Netherlands.
+Do you intend to go abroad before you receive your new residence permit, you might need to apply for a return visa (€ 164) to enter the Netherlands.
 If so, please contact the Student Administration directly at email@example.com with all travel details, your name and student number.

 Take your responsibility!

 It is your own responsibility to keep track of your study results.
 Therefore, make sure to:

 - Keep an eye on your results in MyTUDelft during the academic year.